 The health and well-being of patients depends on a collaborative effort between patient and provider in a mutually respectful alliance.
 Patients contribute to this alliance when they fulfill responsibilities they have, to seek care, and to be candid with their providers.
 Providers can best contribute to a mutually respectful alliance with patients by serving as their patient’s advocates and by respecting patients’ rights.
 Another person selected by the patient can exercise these rights on the patient’s behalf.
 A proxy decision can exercise these rights if the patient does not have a decision-making ability, is legally incompetent, or is a minor.

-Respectful Treatment – The patient has the right to considerate and respectful care from your health care personnel and providers that does not discriminate against you.
+Respectful Treatment – The patient has the right to considerate and respectful care from your health care personnel and providers that do not discriminate against you.
 The patient has the right to receive medical care without regard to race, gender, age, disability, or sexual orientation.

 Medical Care – The patient has the right to quality care and treatment consists of available resources and accepted standards.
 The patient has the right to make decisions about the care the provider recommends and to have those decisions respected.
-The patient also has the right to refuse a recommended treatment or care of plan to the extent allowed by the law and Government regulations, and to be informed of the consequences of his/her refusal.
+The patient also has the right to refuse a recommended treatment or care plan to the extent allowed by the law and Government regulations, and to be informed of the consequences of his/her refusal.
 When there are concerns about medical care that was received, the patient has a right to request review of the adequacy of care.

 Ask Questions – The patient has the right to ask questions about their health status or recommended treatment when they do not fully understand what has been described and to have their questions answered.